-Over-Voltage Protection (OVP)
+Over Voltage Protection (OVP)

-The over-voltage protection circuit of the VDD controller monitors the output voltage via the VSEN pin after IC POR.
-When VID is lower than 0.9V, once VSEN voltage exceeds "0.9V + 325mV", OVP is triggered and latched.
-When VID is larger than 0.9V, once VSEN voltage exceeds the internal reference by 325mV, OVP is triggered and latched.
-The VDD controller will try to turn on low-side MOSFETs and turn off high-side MOSFETs of all active phases of the VDD controller to protect the CPU.
+The over voltage protection circuit of the VDD controller monitors the output voltage via the VSEN pin after IC POR.
+When VID is lower than 0.9V, once V{VSEN} exceeds "0.9V + 325mV", OVP is triggered and latched.
+When VID is larger than 0.9V, once V{VSEN} exceeds the internal reference by 325mV, OVP is triggered and latched.
+The VDD controller will try to turn on low side MOSFETs and turn off high side MOSFETs of the VDD controller to protect the CPU.
 When OVP is triggered by one rail, the other rail will also enter soft shut down sequence.
-A $1\mu s$ delay is used in OVP detection circuit to prevent false trigger.
+A 1μs delay is used in OVP detection circuit to prevent false trigger.

-Negative-Voltage Protection (NVP)
+Negative Voltage Protection (NVP)

 During OVP latch state, the VDD controller also monitors the VSEN pin for negative voltage protection.
-Since the OVP latch continuously turns on all low-side MOSFETs of the VDD controller, the VDD controller may suffer negative output voltage.
-As a consequence, when the $V{\rm SEN}$ voltage drops below 0V after triggering OVP, the VDD controller will trigger NVP to turn off all low-side MOSFETs of the VDD controller while the high-side MOSFETs remains off.
-After triggering NVP, if the output voltage rises above 0V, the OVP latch will restart to turn on all low-side MOSFETs.
+Since the OVP latch continuously turns on all low side MOSFETs of the VDD controller, the VDD controller may suffer negative output voltage.
+As a consequence, when the V{SEN} voltage drops below 0V after triggering OVP, the VDD controller will trigger NVP to turn off all low side MOSFETs of the VDD controller while the high side MOSFETs remains off.
+After triggering NVP, if the output voltage rises above 0V, the OVP latch will restart to turn on all low side MOSFETs.
 The NVP function will be active only after OVP is triggered.

-Under-Voltage Protection (UVP)
+Under Voltage Protection (UVP)

-The VDD controller implements under-voltage protection of $V{OUT,VDD}$.
-If VSEN voltage is less than the internal reference by 500mV, the VDD controller will trigger UVP latch.
-The UVP latch will turn off both high-side and low-side MOSFETs.
-When UVP is triggered by one rail, the other rail will also enter soft shutdown sequence.
-A $3\mu s$ delay is used in UVP detection circuit to prevent false trigger.
+The VDD controller implements under voltage protection of V{VDD} .
+If V{VSEN} is less than the internal reference by 500mV, the VDD controller will trigger UVP latch.
+The UVP latch will turn off both high side and low side MOSFETs.

+When UVP is triggered by one rail, the other rail will also enter soft shut down sequence.
+A 3μ s delay is used in UVP detection circuit to prevent false trigger.

-Under-Voltage Lock Out (UVLO)
+Under Voltage Lock Out (UVLO)

 During normal operation, if the voltage at the VCC pin drops below IC POR threshold, the VDD controller will trigger UVLO.
-The UVLO protection forces all high-side MOSFETs and low-side MOSFETs off by shutting down internal PWM logic drivers.
+The UVLO protection forces all high side MOSFETs and low side MOSFETs off by shutting down internal PWM logic drivers.
 A 3μs delay is used in UVLO detection circuit to prevent false trigger.